Notting Hill Genesis and Southwark Council are working in partnership on the regeneration of the Aylesbury Estate in South East London.

 About Aylesbury Estate, Southwark

-We were selected as the development partner in January 2014 with an emphasis for a rapid start on the project.
+We were selected as the development partner in January 2014.
 Following our selection we entered into the Development Partnership Agreement (DPA) with the Council in April and only eight months later, following 17 public pre-planning consultation meetings, we submitted a detailed planning application for 830 homes on the first development site, an environmental impact assessment and outline application for the masterplan which was subsequently approved in April 2015.

 We are also offering an extensive programme of community development.
 This includes training, apprenticeships and job opportunities.
 We are supporting unemployed Southwark residents in jobs across a range of fields and at a variety of entry levels.
 We are committed to pay the London Living Wage throughout the supply chain to the Aylesbury regeneration.